 Great experience.
 Friendly and helpful staff.
 Comfortable boats.
 We came all the way to Vancouver, from Boston to see killer whales.
 Unfortunately, it was not in the stars.
 We did see a few humpbacks, seals, sea lions and eagles.
 The small seaside town was fantastic and fun to walk around and grab some fish and chips.
 Even though we didn't get to put that check mark next to "See Killer Whales in the Wild", on our bucket list, I would still highly recommend this whale watch to anyone. 🐳

 Despite truly dreadful weather where we might have been drier in the sea than on the boat, the staff made the trip interesting and enjoyable.
 There is adequate cover in case of rain so you can venture out in truly poor weather.
 It is worth a look around the shop/booking office as there are some really interesting items on sale.

-- Fraser River Park
+- Yellow River Airstrip

-- Hinge Park
+- Eagle's Landing RV Park

 - Yellow River Winery

 - River's Edge RV Campground